msupply-foundation/conforma-server/documentation/Database-Schema-Template.md

 `template_review_stage` more generic removing the `permission_join_id` and adding to `template_permission` another `template_review_stage_id` to connect a permission to a user and the application template stage?

 ## Triggered actions
-The workflow of actions that should happen after an expected trigger happens for each stage of one application is defined in the application template by actions.
+The workflow of what should happen after an expected trigger in each stage of one application is defined in the application template by actions.
 Triggers are every change on the application, flagged by the field `trigger` which has associated actions.
+See more about [triggers](Triggers-and-Actions.md)

-The actions logic are defined inside action plugins, which execute a function generate some change in the database.
+The actions logic are defined inside action plugins, which execute a function to generate some change in the database.
+(Link to Action plugins comming soon)

 ### template action
 The `template_id` links the action with the application template.